chrisnoonan98675/site/xl-release/how-to/back-up-xl-release.markdown

 - system administration
 - backup
 - maintenance
+- database
 ---

+It is recommended that you regularly create a backup of your XL Release server.
+It is especially important to back up XL Release before [upgrading to a new version](/xl-release/how-to/upgrade-xl-release.html).

+**Important:** XL Release [must not be running](/xl-release/how-to/shut-down-xl-release.html) when you are making a backup.

-## Creating backups
+## Creating a backup

-To create a backup of XL Release, several components may need to be backed up depending on your configuration:

-* Repository:
+The components that should be included in your backup depend on your XL Release configuration.

+### Back up the repository

-    * Built-in repository: Create a backup of the built-in JCR repository by backing up the files in the `repository` directory.
+If you use the built-in JCR repository (the default), back up the files in the `XLRELEASE_HOME/repository` directory.

-    * Database repository: Create a backup of the files in the `repository` directory, and the database (using the tools provided by your database vendor).
+If you store the repository in a [database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html#using-a-database), back up the files in the `XLRELEASE_HOME/repository` directory, and back up the database itself using the tools provided by your database vendor.

+#### Back up the archive database

-* Archive (XL Release 4.7 and higher): Create a backup of the local archive database by backing up the files in the `archive` directory.
+In XL Release 4.7.0 and later, completed releases are stored in an internal [archive database](/xl-release/how-to/configure-the-archive-database.html).
+To back up the archive database, back up the files in the `XLRELEASEHOME_archive` directory.

+### Back up the configuration

-* Configuration: Create a backup of the XL Release configuration by backing up the files in the `conf` directory in the installation directory.
+To back up your XL Release configuration, back up the files in the `XLRELEASE_HOME/conf` directory.

+### Back up your customizations

+To back up your XL Release customizations, back up the files in the `XLRELEASE_HOME/ext` and `XLRELEASE_HOME/plugins` directories.

+## Restore a backup

-**Important:** XL Release must not be running when you are making a backup.
-Schedule backups outside planned deployment hours to ensure the server is not being used.
+**Important:** XL Release [must not be running](/xl-release/how-to/shut-down-xl-release.html) when you restore a backup.

-## Restoring backups

-To restore a backup of XL Release, restore one of the following components:

-* JCR repository:
+### Restore the repository

-    * Built-in repository: Remove the `repository` directory and replace it with the backup.
+If you use the built-in JCR repository, restore it by removing the `XLRELEASE_HOME/repository` directory and replacing it with the backup.

-    * Database repository: Remove the `repository` directory and replace it with the backup.
-Then, restore a backup of the database using the tools provided by your vendor.
+If you store the repository in a database, first remove the `XLRELEASE_HOME/repository` directory and replace it with the backup.
+Then, restore the backup of the database using the tools provided by your database vendor.

+#### Restoring indexes

+If you restore a database backup that is not in sync with the backup of the `XLRELEASE_HOME/repository` directory, the indexes will be incorrect and the repository will only show items (such as releases) created before the backup.
+To fix this issue, delete the indexes and allow XL Release to rebuild them when it starts.
+To do so, delete the contents of the following directories:

+* `XLRELEASE_HOME/repository/repository/index`
+* `XLRELEASE_HOME/repository/workspaces/default/index`
+* `XLRELEASE_HOME/repository/workspaces/security/index`

+### Restore the configuration

-* Archive (XL Release 4.7 and higher): Remove the `archive` directory and replace it with the backup.
+To restore your XL Release configuration, remove the `XLRELEASE_HOME/conf` directory and replace it with the backup.

-* Configuration: Remove the `conf` directory in the `XL_RELEASE_SERVER_HOME` directory and replace it with the backup.

-**Important:** XL Release must not be running when you are restoring a backup.
+### Restore your customizations

+To restore your XL Release customizations, remove the `XLRELEASE_HOME/ext` and `XLRELEASE_HOME/plugins` directories and replace them with the backups.